First Aid in the Home: Be Ready for Life’s Little Accidents

 Essential Oils for Everyday First Aid

-Aromatherapy can complement a calm and mindful approach to first aid.
-When used safely and diluted correctly (around 3–5 drops of essential oil per 10ml of carrier oil such as almond, jojoba, or sunflower), certain oils are traditionally associated with comfort and reassurance during minor household incidents.
+Aromatherapy can complement a calm and mindful approach to first-aid awareness and home wellbeing.
+When used safely and diluted correctly (around 3–5 drops of essential oil per 10 ml of carrier oil such as almond, jojoba, or grapeseed), certain oils are traditionally associated with comfort and reassurance during minor household incidents.

 Lavender (Lavandula angustifolia)